 Tips to maintain your concrete floors in winter

 The winter time can be a curse for your concrete floors.
 The snow from the outside can make it’s way indoors and seep into the pores of your floor if they do not have any type of sealing.
-The best way to protect your concrete floors is having them sealed with a defensier and hardener by a professional.
+The best way to protect your concrete floors is by having them sealed with a densifier and hardener by a professional.
 A sealer will not only enhance the color of your concrete and add a shine, it will also preserve it.
 A densifier & hardener will penetrate your concrete surface and increase the abrasion and water resistance of your concrete floor.
-Here are the different type of sealers your concrete floor can use.
+Here are the different types of sealers your concrete floor can use.

 Stopping the trail of snow indoors is impossible during the winter.
 Your home is filled with people coming in and out during holiday dinners.
 Unless you tell your guests your home is a no shoe household.
 The snow from the outside will cause your concrete floors to crack if it’s not properly sealed.
 You can avoid all this by just keeping your floors dry.

-One important thing you want to remember when you have concrete floors is water can make your concrete floors crack.
+One important thing you want to remember when you have beautiful concrete creations is water can make your concrete floors crack.
 That is why it’s important you want to do everything possible to keep your concrete floors dry during the winter.
 Drying your floors will stop water from getting into the pores and causing unwanted cracks.
 Keep a dry mop handy to clean up heavy wet spots.

 Custom Concrete Creations is chosen to help facilitate projects because we are the preferred custom concrete floor company, not only in Omaha, but for the greater Midwest region.
 No project is too big or too small for our team of seasoned experts who use state-of-the-art equipment on each and every project.
 We help you achieve the look of your dreams and do not consider the job done until you are happy with the results.
 So give us a call or contact us for your custom concrete needs today!